-J. Bradley Chen manages the Revenue Engineering team at YouTube, where he has also worked on counting views and on viewcount abuse.
+J. Bradley Chen is area tech lead for Prevention in Google's Counterabuse Technology group.
+Previously he led Prevention and Revenue Engineering efforts at YouTube.
 Before YouTube, Dr. Chen started and managed the Native Client project in Google Chrome, bringing safe native code to millions of users.
 Prior to joining Google, he was Director of the Performance Tools Lab in Intel's Software Products Division.
-Chen served on the faculty of Harvard University from 1994-1998, conducting research in operating systems, computer architecture and distributed system, and teaching a variety of related graduate and undergraduate courses.
-He has published widely on the subjects of systems performance and computer architecture.
+Chen served on the faculty of Harvard University from 1994-1998, conducting research in operating systems, computer architecture and distributed systems, and teaching a variety of related graduate and undergraduate courses.
+He has published widely on the subjects of computer systems security, performance and computer architecture.
 Dr. Chen has bachelors and masters degrees from Stanford University and a Ph.D. from Carnegie Mellon University.

 Recent Professional Activities